sandragreiner/secpps-ws/README.md

 As a result of the workshop, we want to summarize the key findings as a technical report and a subset of this report is planned to be published via a relevant conference or journal.

 Moreover, we will invite the participants to join the ongoing work of the SECPPS community which started with SECPPS'21 and continues until today.

-## Organizers

-<a href="https://rickrabiser.github.io/rick/">Rick Rabiser</a> is Full Professor for Software Engineering in Cyber-Physical Systems at the Linz Institute of Technology (LIT) at Johannes Kepler University Linz, Austria.

-<a href="https://www.mw.tum.de/ais/lehrstuhl/personen/prof-vogel-heuser/">Birgit Vogel-Heuser</a> is Full Professor at the Institute of Automation and Information Systems at Technical University Munich, Germany.

-<a href="https://www.se.jku.at/manuel-wimmer">Manuel Wimmer</a> is Full Professor at the Department of Business Informatics - Software Engineering at JKU Linz, Austria.

-<a href="https://www.isw.uni-stuttgart.de/institut/team/Wortmann-00002/">Andreas Wortmann</a> is Junior Tenure-Track Professor for Model-based Development in Production Automation at the Institute for Control Engineering of Machine Tools and Manufacturing Units at the University of Stuttgart, Germany.

-<a href="https://www.jku.at/linz-institute-of-technology/forschung/research-labs/cyber-physical-systems-lab/team/univ-prof-di-dr-alois-zoitl/">Alois Zoitl</a> is Full Professor for Cyber-Physical Systems for Engineering and Production at the Linz Institute of Technology (LIT) at Johannes Kepler University Linz, Austria.

 # SECPPS 2021/3 (October 1, 2021)